Teichmuller geometry of moduli space, II: M(S) seen from far away: The proof of Theorem

-\begin{lemma}[Path Lemma] \begin{enumerate} \item Any two points of $\V(S)$ can be joined by a geodesic that enters each simplex of $\V(S)$ at most once. \item There is a constant $C'$ such that any two points of $\Psi(\V(S))$ can be joined by a $(1,C')$ quasi-geodesic in the metric $d_{\M(S)}$ that enters each simplex of $\Psi(\V(S))$ at most once. \end{enumerate} \end{lemma}
+\begin{enumerate} \item Any two points in $\V(S)$ can be joined by a geodesic that enters the cone over each $P(\sigma)$, where $\sigma$ is a maximal simplex of $\widetilde{V(S)}$, at most once. \item There is a constant $C'$ such that any two points of $\Psi(\V(S))$ can be joined by a $(1,C')$ quasi-geodesic in the metric $d_{\M(S)}$ that enters the cone over each $P(\sigma)$ at most once. \end{enumerate} \end{lemma}

 A first step in proving Lemma \ref{lemma:path} is the following.